engswee/flashpipe/docs/github-actions-sync-apim.md

 2. `APIPORTAL_OAUTH_CLIENTSECRET` - OAuth client secret
    ![OAuth Secrets](images/setup/git-sync-apim/02_oauth_secrets_apim.png)

-**Note**: GitHub does not provide functionality to store unencrypted plain text variables, which would be useful for values like the base URLs.
-Optionally, these can be stored as encrypted secrets instead of being hardcoded in the YAML configuration file.

 ### 3. Configure workflow permissions
 In order for the workflows to be able to make changes to the repository, correct permissions need to be configured.